 International equity funds are funds that purchase only stocks in non-U.S. companies.
 They represent an opportunity for investors to diversify their portfolios but do carry more risks than some other investments.

-A report by Vanguard states that non-U.S. companies represent almost half of the global market capitalization.
+A report by Vanguard states that non-U.S. companies represent around half of the global market capitalization.
 If you don't invest internationally, you are missing out on investing in a lot of important companies.
 But, before you start putting your money in investments outside the U.S., it's important to understand the risks and how to manage them.

 What Are International Equity Funds?

 Like other mutual funds, international equity funds are companies that purchase a variety of stocks based on a specific investing strategy, then sell that blend of shares to investors.
 The difference with an international fund is that all of its stocks are in companies based outside the U.S.

 International funds offer investors an opportunity to diversify their portfolios and capitalize on growth in markets throughout the globe.
 But they carry greater risk than most domestic investments, due to factors such as exchange rates, political unrest, and different levels of liquidity.

 - Alternate name: International mutual funds, international stock funds

 How International Equity Funds Work

 Owning international equities may help boost your returns.
 Historically, international stock markets have actually tended to outperform U.S. markets, leading many advisors to recommend investing between 30% and 50% of your portfolio internationally.
 Because U.S. markets and international markets don't always move in the same way, owning international stocks can help reduce a portfolio's overall risk.